Round three of consultation on the future protection of kauri is now open

 Kauri are a cornerstone of the indigenous forest ecosystems of the Upper North Island.

 Controlled Area Notices

-To help fight kauri dieback, some tracks have closed.
-Some tracks remain open under a Controlled Area Notice.
+To help fight kauri dieback, some tracks are now under a Controlled Area Notice.
 Learn what you need to do to comply.

-Find out about the latest Track closures in the Kauri Coast, Tauranga and around Waikato
+Find out about the latest Track closures and Upgrades

 Kauri are one of Aotearoa's unique taonga

 Kauri trees are found amongst other native trees throughout the Upper North Island.
 But kauri dieback disease is threatening kauri with extinction.
 There is no cure for kauri dieback disease, it can be spread by just a pinhead of soil, and you can't tell by looking whether a tree is infected or not.
 But kauri will be saved – by people like you.

 Track construction is underway on the Kauri Coast District to help prevent the spread of kauri dieback.

 High temperatures to kill kauri dieback?